 For some, it might be an image of Samford Hall.
-Others, the Toomer’s Oaks or the back of a No. 34 or No. 2 jersey.
-But for the last 46 years, the image that has come to mind for most when thinking of Auburn is the interlocking AU logo, thanks not to the work of a marketing firm or a professional artist but a 19-year old Auburn University student who just wanted his drum to look a little cooler.
+Or the Toomer’s Oaks.
+Or the back of a No. 34 or No. 2 jersey.
+But for the last 46 years, the image that has come to mind for most when thinking of Auburn is the overlapping AU logo, thanks not to the work of a marketing firm or a professional artist but a 19-year old Auburn University student who just wanted his drum to look a little cooler.

-Fritz Siler was a sophomore at Auburn University and a bass drummer of the Auburn University Marching Band in 1965, which for most was still the age of black and white television.
-When he caught glimpses of himself on Shug Jordan and Carl Stephens’ weekly Auburn Football Review, he thought there was a need for a more memorable emblem on his drum, something more than a simple—and on television, gray—”A.”
+Fritz Siler was a sophomore at Auburn University and a bass drummer for the Auburn University Marching Band in 1965, which for most was still the age of black and white television.
+When he caught glimpses of himself on Shug Jordan’s weekly Auburn Football Review, he thought there was a need for a more memorable emblem on his drum, something more than a simple—and gray, on television—’A.’

-He created a symmetrical stencil of the design, or at least as symmetrical as possible.
+Siler created a symmetrical stencil of “A” overlapping a “U”, or at least as symmetrical as possible.

 “Everything was done by hand,” says Siler, who studied mechanical drawing in high school.
 “No CAD (computer-aided design).
 No screen printing.
 We didn’t know what that was.
 We thought that was something for T-shirts.”